pvini07BR/squarebox/README.md

 - Press E to open the creative menu.
 - Press Q to drop an holding item to the ground.
 - Press Z or X to cycle between possible states for a block (like stairs and slabs).
+- Press Tab to change between foreground and background placing modes.

+- Mouse left click to destroy a block, and right click to place a block.
+- Scroll wheel to scroll through items in the hotbar.
+- Ctrl + Scroll wheel to zoom in or out.

 # Known bugs